Electrically controlling vortices in a neutral exciton polariton condensate at room temperature

 The transition between the two vortices is smooth and no intermediate modes are observed.
-The peak momentum of the polariton condensate decreases from $\pm$ 0.79 $\mu$m$^{-1}$ to $\pm$ 0.73 $\mu$m$^{-1}$ when the voltage is increased from 7 V to 10 V, opposite to the vortex transition from 1 V to 3.6 V, which is consistent with the variation of the topological charge.
+The peak momentum of the polariton condensate decreases from $\pm$ 0.79 $\mu$m$^{-1}$ to $\pm$ 0.73 $\mu$m$^{-1}$ when the voltage is increased from 7~V to 10~V, opposite to the vortex transition from 1~V to 3.6~V, which is consistent with the variation of the topological charge.

 The manipulation of the topological charge from +2 to -2 originates from the tunability of the anisotropy of the microcavity.
-We calculate the effective mass $m_x$ along $k_x$ direction and $m_{y}$ along $k_y$ direction at the bottom of the polariton branches LP1, LP3 and LP5 at different voltages and find that $m_{x}$ of the polariton branch LP1 (LP3) is smaller than $m_{y}$ at the voltage of 1 V (3.6 V).
-Whereas at the bottom of LP5, $m_{x}$ is larger than $m_{y}$ at the voltage of 7 V and 10 V (Table S2).
+We calculate the effective mass $m_x$ along $k_x$ direction and $m_{y}$ along $k_y$ direction at the bottom of the polariton branches LP1, LP3 and LP5 at different voltages. {We find that $m_{x}$ of the polariton branch LP1 and LP3 is smaller than $m_{y}$ at the voltage of 1~V and 3.6~V, whereas at the bottom of LP5, $m_{x}$ is larger than $m_{y}$ at the voltage of 7~V and 10~V (see \cite{parameters1} and SM.)
 In other words, the reversed ratio of $m_{x}$ and $m_{y}$ gives rise to the modulation of the topological charge of the vortex.
-The vortex with the topological charge of -2 becoming unstable when the voltage is increased to 10 V attributes to the increased interaction strength between exciton reservoir and condensate.
+The vortex with the topological charge of -2 becoming unstable when the voltage is increased to 10~V attributes to the increased interaction strength between exciton reservoir and condensate.